 Friends and relatives are often left caring for the children of family or loved ones with no legal means to care for them.
 Depending on the circumstances, a private dependency or guardianship may be the proper legal mechanism to ensure that caregivers have the legal ability to care for a child or children in their care.

-Another reason to file a private dependency would be if you believe a child is in danger of abuse or neglect, and making a report to the Department of Child Safety has not caused them to step in and take protective action.
+Another reason to file a private dependency would be if you believe a child is in danger of abuse or neglect, and making a report to DCS has not caused them to step in and take protective action.
 A private dependency can permit a family member or friend to step in and take protective action for a child or children unable to protect themselves.

 We have the expertise and skill necessary to help you decide if a private dependency is the right legal option to help you protect and care for a child or children in need.